tc39/proposal-class-brand-check/README.md

 }
 ```

-## Do we need both private-in and class brand check?

-TBD

-### Analysis of edge cases of using private-in VS using class brand check
+## Analysis of edge cases of interactions of using class brand check with private fields

 TBD